bjornharrtell/extjs/docs/guides/command/README.md

 If you are using an older version of Ext JS, you may use Sencha Cmd's `build` command to build via your JSB file.
 In other words, Sencha Cmd can replace JSBuilder to produce a compressed build of the files described in a JSB file.
 Sencha Cmd will not update your JSB file as was done by the previous SDK Tools v2.
-If your build process requires this support, then you should wait to upgrade to Sencha Cmd.

 Sencha Touch 2.0.x requires [SDK Tools v2](http://www.sencha.com/products/sdk-tools).